 Monitoring is not enough

 While systems won't always work perfectly, your customer should not be the first to inform you about a failure of your system.
 That is why observability is important.
 It goes beyond the concept of monitoring and includes the combination of data collection, visualization, correlations, and smart alerting to reduce both the mean-time-to-detection (MTTD) and the mean-time-to-resolution (MTTR) of incidents.
+Observability means that internal states of systems can always be determined from the outside.
+It is the capability to ask arbitrary questions (which are still unknown) about the system.
+(See also this blog post from our colleagues.)

 A metric such as "machine A currently has a memory utilization of 90%" --- which can be detected using classical monitoring solutions --- is hardly useful if we do not know whether this kind of usage is normal or abnormal for that particular machine.
 We need to view the utilization in a historic context, and in the context of other machines of the same type.
 We must also understand which processes are currently executed and if they changed recently.
 Only then can we assess if the utilization presents a potential problem or is typical of normal functioning.